LibraryCarpentry/lc-shell/episodes/05-counting-mining.md

 > ## Case sensitive search
 > Search for all case sensitive instances of
-> a word you choose in all four derived tsv files in this directory.
+> a word you choose in all four derived `.tsv` files in this directory.
 > Print your results to the shell.
 >
 > > ## Solution